OakleyCord/Herobrine/README.md

 # Herobrine
- A paper 1.19 plugin that just turns you to herobrine
+A paper 1.19 plugin that literally just turns you into herobrine

  Commands:
  - `/herobrine` - turns you into herobrine